exesalinewinexe-maker/Emulator-PC-Games/README.md

    This installs the emulator as a PWA.

 3. Launch the App
-   Open the icon from y
+   Open the icon from your home screen.
+You get:
+• Instant Loading
+• No queue
+• Unlimited playtime
+• Full access even when logged out

+# 🍎 iOS Installation

 1. Open the Emulator Link
    Use Safari on iPhone or iPad and open: